mkumar73/beckernick.github.io/_posts/2016-09-13-yelp-reviews.markdown

 excerpt: "Code Focused.
 Logistic Regression, Stochastic Gradient Descent, Natural Language Processing"
 ---

-Intro
+In a previous [post](https://beckernick.github.io/law-clustering/), I used natural language processing techniques to cluster US laws.
+The dataset was relatively small, and I could easily do all the calculations in memory without frying my computer.
+But what if the data were larger--so much larger that we either can't fit in memory or can't reasonably analyze it in memory.
+Given the massive amount of data many companies and governments are creating, this is a huge problem (and one that I face at work).

+In this post, I'll walk through out-of-core text analysis, or natural language processing on datasets that are too large to fit or be analyzed in memory.
+I'm going to try to build a model that can predict whether a Yelp review's accompanying star rating is positive (a 4 or 5 stars) or negative (1 or 2 stars).

+The data come from Yelp's [Academic Challenge](https://www.yelp.com/dataset_challenge).
+There are tons of awesome variables in the data (including images, business and user attributes, and user social network data), but for this post I'll just focus on two: the review itself and the star rating.

+# Loading the Data

-Let's take a look at the Yelp data.
-It's about 1.25 Gigabytes, so I really don't want to read that all into my Macbook Air's memory.
-I'll read in 10,000 rows and just take a quick look.
+Let's dive into the Yelp data.
+It's about 1.25 gigabytes, so I really don't want to read that all into my Macbook Air's memory.
+I'll read in 10,000 rows and take a quick look at an example review.

 ```python